NilFoundation/crypto3/docs/implementation.md

 Implementation of a library is considered to be highly compliant with STL.
-So the crucial point is to have ciphers to be usable in the same way as STL algorithms do.
+So the crucial point is to have hashes to be usable in the same way as STL algorithms do.

 STL algorithms library mostly consists of generic iterator and since C++20